Ma-Pe-Ma/Betting-Competition/ReadMe.md

 * teamname: the key for a team it is the same as the key in the match fixtures
 * groupid: the id of its group
-* topX: odds for the final result bets
+* topX: odds for the tournament result bets

 The other file contains the translations for the teams: